-In certain instances, total contributions may exceed the commitment, as a Partnership may reserve the right to recycle capital and/or recall distributions depending upon the terms of its Limited Partner Agreement.
+1 In certain instances, total contributions may exceed the commitment, as a Partnership may reserve the right to recycle capital and/or recall distributions depending upon the terms of its Limited Partner Agreement.

-Partnerships may have a recycling provision allowing them to recall distributions.
+2 Partnerships may have a recycling provision allowing them to recall distributions.
 As such, the contributed capital plus unfunded commitments may be higher than the commitment amount.

-The Net IRR calculations were performed by Meketa Investment Group.
+3 The Net IRR calculations were performed by Meketa Investment Group.
 Total Program, Partnership, and Vintage Year IRRs are net of fees, expenses, and carried interest for each partnership but gross of Meketa Investment Group fees.
-The Inv.
-Multiple calculations were performed by Meketa Investment Group.
-Total Program, Partnership, and Vintage Year INv.
-Multiples are net of partnership fees but gross of Meketa Investment Group fees.